xenago/nix-scripts/rclone/README.md

        rclone copy --progress --verbose --dry-run "gsuite:sourcepath" "dropbox_crypt:destpath"

-5. If connected over ssh, run the actual sync inside a tool like `tmux` or `screen` to avoid disconnections killing the transer
+5. If connected over ssh, it is recommended to run the actual sync inside a tool like `tmux` or `screen` to avoid disconnections killing the transfer, but that is optional:

        rclone copy -P -v --tpslimit=10 --bwlimit=120M --size-only --dry-run "gsuite:sourcepath" "dropbox_crypt:destpath"